Rabdi-X-Ghewar/Plutus-Finance/README.md

-# Aurora: Personal Agent Companion on Aptos
+# Plutus: Personal Agent Companion on Aptos

-Aurora is a next-generation personal agent companion built on the Aptos blockchain, designed to empower users with a unified interface for managing their financial activities seamlessly.
-Leveraging the power of the Move Agent Kit and Echelon Markets, Aurora provides a comprehensive DeFi solution.
+Plutus is a next-generation personal agent companion built on the Aptos blockchain, designed to empower users with a unified interface for managing their financial activities seamlessly.
+Leveraging the power of the Move Agent Kit and Echelon Markets, Plutus provides a comprehensive DeFi solution.

-## The Problem It Solves
+What it does
+Plutus is a next-generation personal agent companion built on the Aptos blockchain, designed to empower users with a unified interface for managing their financial activities seamlessly.
+Leveraging the power of the Nodit MCP server and nodit config for Aptos for agentic actions and Echelon Markets, Plutus provides a comprehensive DeFi solution.

+The problem it solves
 In the DeFi ecosystem, users face challenges navigating multiple platforms to access liquidity pools, manage positions, and execute transactions.
-Aurora solves this by providing a unified interface powered by Echelon Markets integration.
+Plutus solves this by providing a unified interface powered by agentic market integration.

 ## Key Features & Implementation